meenmachine1/ghidra-manuals/README.md

 This project was originally created against ghidra 10.1.2 which had the 6805 processor folder which apparently no longer exists.
 If you get a warning about missing the 6805 folder, that's why.

-Currently the only missing manuals are:
+Currently there are no missing manuals.
- - HCS12 -- S12XCPUV2.pdf

 Please feel free to open a pull request to add more backup URLs to this project.